-If you were to transfer your AVC funds to a defined contribution scheme which provides flexible benefits, the four main flexible benefit options that scheme might offer (from age 55) include:
+If you were to transfer your AVC funds to a defined contribution scheme the four main flexible benefit options that the scheme might offer (from age 55) include:

-- to purchase an annuity (yearly pension) or scheme pension - · taking a number of cash sums at different stages - taking the entire pot as cash in one go - flexi access drawdown
+- to purchase an annuity (yearly pension) or scheme pension - taking a number of cash sums at different stages - taking the entire pot as cash in one go - flexi access drawdown using your pension pot to provide a flexible income.
+You are normally allowed to take a tax-free lump sum of up to 25% then set aside the rest to provide taxable lump sums as and when, or a regular taxable income.